Ranjith (director): 1993 to 2000: Breakthrough

 1993 was significant in Ranjith's career: Devasuram, his film based on the life of his father-figure, Mullassery Rajagopal, turned out to be a huge box office hit.
 With Mohanlal in the lead and directed by I.V.
 Sasi, Devasuram was both critically and commercially acclaimed; Mohanlal's performance was lauded and it opened a new genre of feudal stories in Malayalam cinema.
 Within two months of the release of Devasuram, Ranjith's next movie, Maya Mayuram (directed by Sibi Malayil and again starring Mohanlal) was released, but was not as successful.
 According to Ranjith, Maya Mayuram is one of his best films and its failure affected him greatly.
 Ranjith mentioned in an interview that several directors passed on the opportunity to make Maya Mayuram, and it was Mohanlal who convinced Sibi Malayil to get involved.

 After writing Yadavam (directed by Jomon and starring Suresh Gopi), Ranjith worked with Shaji Kailas for Rudraksham, again starring Suresh Gopi, who was at the peak of his career.
 This film generated significant hype in the market as Shaji Kailas-Suresh Gopi was a hot selling team at the time, but the loose script and clichéd humorless dialogues led to Rudraksham becoming a flop.
-His next piece of work, Rajaputhran, directed by Shajun Karyal, again with Suresh Gopi in the lead, became a superhit.
+His next piece of work, Rajaputhran, directed by Shajoon Kariyal, again with Suresh Gopi in the lead, became a superhit.

 In 1997, Ranjith teamed up again with Shaji Kailas for Asuravamsham, starring Manoj K Jayan and Biju Menon; the film yielded an average commercial response.
 Towards the end of 1997, Ranjith penned Aaraam Thampuran, which went to become one of the biggest hits of his career.
 This film was also a turning point in the career of Mohanlal, and with it Ranjith gained a reputation as a commercially viable scriptwriter.
 Then came Kaikudanna Nilavu, in 1998, directed by Kamal, starring Jayaram, yet another average grosser.
 In 1998 Ranjith scripted Summer in Bethlehem, directed by Sibi Malayil, starring Suresh Gopi and Jayaram, a super hit.
 In 1999, Ranjith and Shaji Kailas produced the film Ustaad, directed by Sibi Malayil, starring Mohanlal.

 The year 2000 began with the release of Narasimham, directed by Shaji Kailas.
 With Mohanlal playing the lead role, this film became one of the biggest hits ever in the history of Malayalam cinema at the time.
 Yet again in 2000, together with Director Shaji, Ranjith repeated history: his Onam release Valliettan starring Mammooty was a commercial success.
 This was his last script for Shaji Kailas and with this film Ranjith became the most successful scriptwriter of the time.